fbpx

 You’ll have a less flexible schedule…

 A brick and mortar franchise requires consistent business hours.
 Depending on the nature of your business, you may need to be open long hours, six or seven days per week.
 You should eventually be able to hire employees to cover some of those hours for you, but at least at first, you may need to be at the business whenever it’s open.
-That means you won’t have the work-from-home flexibility to run errands or take the dog for a walk in the middle of the day.
+That means you won’t have full flexibility to run errands or take the dog for a walk in the middle of the day.

 …but you’ll have more options for your business.